and1hof/and1hof.github.io/_posts/2017-3-21-getting-started-with-BEM.md

 <img src="{{ site.baseurl }}/images/BEM.jpg" alt="BEM CSS"/>

-> This post is in progress and has not yet been finished.
-You can read it, but it expect serious changes in the future.

 ### What is BEM?
 BEM - or "Block Element Modifier" is a methodology that helps you build complex CSS components.
 In other words, it's a way of naming your CSS classes in order to accomplish a few difficult things: